manishmadugula/Notes/Code/java.md

 # JAVA is call by Value
 - Just that references are passed by Value, we don't deal with actual Objects.

-# Default Package
-- If no package declaration is specified for 2 classes, they cannot access each other method unless the method is public.

 # Varargs
 - It is short-form for variable-length arguments.
 A method that takes a variable number of arguments is a varargs method.